Frequently Asked Questions

 There is a large range in the breadth and nature of positions our graduates are able to obtain.
-They vary considerably by age (young children to geriatric populations), setting (schools, impatient facilities, hospital, general outpatient), severity of dysfunction (serious and persistent mental illness, medically ill, relationship issues) and presenting problem.
+They vary considerably by age (young children to geriatric populations), setting (schools, impatient facilities, hospital, general outpatient), the severity of dysfunction (serious and persistent mental illness, medically ill, relationship issues), and presenting problem.
 Many of our alumni have private practices and several have supervised current students while on clinical training placements and/or hired them post-graduation.

-Do you take international students?
+Do you accept international students?